emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ~~~~
 {: title="TEAP Architectural Model"}

-The Peer and Authenticator are defined in Section 1.2 of {{RFC3748}}.
+The Peer and Authenticator are defined in {{RFC3748, Section 1.2}},
 The TEAP server is the "backend authentication server" defined in
-Section 1.2 of {{RFC3748}}.
+{{RFC3748, Section 1.2}}.
 The "Inner Method server" is usually part of the
 TEAP server, and handles the application data (inner methods, EAP, passwords, etc.)
 inside of the TLS tunnel.